Nivalyx/osu-wiki/wiki/Beatmap/Converts/en.md

 Converts between osu! and osu!taiko are generated according to the rhythms, hitsounds, and slider velocity changes present in the base beatmap.
 Depending on how objects are being hitsounded, the conversion between the two modes generally goes as follows:

-- Circles and slider parts that bear no additive hitsounds (e.g. no whistle, clap, or finish) are converted as a *Don*.
+- Circles, slider heads, slider tails, and slider repeats that bear no additive hitsounds (e.g. no whistle, clap, or finish) are converted as a *Don*.
-- Circles and slider parts that are hitsounded with whistle, clap, or a combination of both are converted as a *Katu*.
+- Circles slider heads, slider tails, and slider repeats that are hitsounded with whistle, clap, or a combination of both are converted as a *Katu*.